LukasMeilius/Sort_Web_App/README.md

 Start a Local PHP Server

-open http://localhost:8000/index.php in your browser.
+open your local host in your browser

 PHP for Backend Processing